 They occasionally eat sports fish, but most of the studies of their stomach suggest that they predominantly feed on forage fishes like the gizzard shad as well as invertebrates.

 The alligator gars, like their ancestral species, are long-living, but they sexually mature later as compared to other fish.
 Most of the female species of the fish does not attain sexual maturity until the first decade of their lives, while the males reach in about half that time.

 There are precise conditions for the spawning to be successful.
 The preparation for breeding begins in the spring season with the rising water temperature, but to trigger the event, flooding is also necessary.

 As the rivers rise and it spreads over the floodplain, it creates sloughs and oxbow lakes, and it ends up inundating terrestrial vegetation, which provides protection and nutrient-rich habitat for the larval fish and the fry.
 As the water temperature reaches 68 to 82 °F (20 to 28 °C) while having the rest of the criteria met the alligator gar moves towards weed laden and grassy shallows for the process of spawning.

 The actual spawning happens as the males gather around the females and begin twisting, writhing, slithering and bumping all over the females.
-This is an activity which triggers the release of eggs.
+This is an activity that triggers the release of eggs.

 The males, on the other hand, release clouds of milt which fertilizes the eggs in the water column.
 The sticky eggs are then attached to the sticky vegetation, and the process of development begins.
-Within a few days the eggs are hatched into larval fish and in another ten days or so, the larval fish detaches itself from the vegetation and start moving as fry.
+Within a few days, the eggs are hatched into larval fish and in another ten days or so, the larval fish detaches itself from the vegetation and starts moving as fry.